tsClinical/tsc-desktop/README.md

 Fujitsu Limited reserves all rights to trademakrs and logos included in the binary distribution.

 ### 6 Downloading and Running Binary Distribution
-Download the binary distribution (.zip file) from the [Download](https://md-eval.tsclinical.global.fujitsu.com/cdisc/public/dl) page, unzip and run `tsc-desktop.bat`.
+Download the binary distribution (.zip file) from the [Download](https://md-eval.tsclinical.global.fujitsu.com/cdisc/public/dl) page, unzip and run `tsc-desktop.bat` or `tsc-desktop.exe`.
+The EXE file is signed with a digital signature so that the Microsoft SmartScreen on Windows 10 or later does not show warning when  executing the tool.

 ### 7 How to Use
 See `USERS-GUIDE` in the `docs` directory of this software.

 ---
-Copyright (c) 2020-2021 Fujitsu Limited.
+Copyright (c) 2020-2022 Fujitsu Limited.
 All rights reserved.
 All brand names and product names in this document are registered trademarks or trademarks of their respective holders.